-The MHA13 received royal assent on the 26th March 2013, and introduced important amendments to the Caravan Sites and Control of Development Act 1960 and the Mobile Homes Act 1983.
-The legislation amends how local authorities license residential caravan sites, which are termed as "relevant protected sites" under the MHA13.
+The MHA 2013 received royal assent on the 26th March 2013, and introduced important amendments to the 1960 Act and the Mobile Homes Act 1983.
+In particular, the MHA 2013 amends how local authorities license residential caravan sites, now termed "relevant protected sites" 1960 Act.

-The MHA13 introduced the ability for local authorities to charge fees for a range of activities associated with regulating relevant protected sites.
+The MHA 2013 introduced the ability for local authorities to charge fees for a range of activities associated with regulating relevant protected sites.
 Local authorities were able to implement the new fees and charges from the 1st April 2014 (Fit and Proper person from 1st July 2021).
 The range of site licensing functions, which attract a charge include;

 - Determining and issuing new site licences;

 - Annual fee for licensing existing residential sites;

 - Amendments to site licences;

 - Transferring existing licences to new site owners;

-- Deposit of site rules with the Council;
+- · Deposit of site rules with the Council;

-- Costs associated with issuing Enforcement Notices on site owners; and
+- · Costs associated with issuing Enforcement Notices on site owners; and

 - Determination of a Fit and Proper Person

-The Mobile Homes Regulations 2020 requires all park home (permanent residential) sites which operate on a commercial basis to be managed by a 'fit and proper person', and for the Council to keep a public register of those persons managing sites in their area.
-Sites which are in mixed use i.e., partly holiday with some permanent Mobile Homes Act protected residential pitches, fall within the definition of a relevant protected site, and are covered by Fit and Proper Person requirements.
+The 2020 Regulations require all park home (permanent residential) sites which operate on a commercial basis to be managed by a 'fit and proper person', and for the Council to keep a public register of those persons managing FPP sites in their area.
+Sites which are in mixed use i.e., partly holiday with some permanent 1960 Act protected residential pitches, fall within the definition of a relevant protected site, and are covered by Fit and Proper Person requirements.